 A student is liable for the full tuition fee at the point of completion of enrolment and registration.
-Should there be a change in the student's enrolments following completion of enrolment and registration which results in a change in their tuition fee, then the student is liable for the revised tuition fee.
-The following section provides details of the options available to students, with regard to the payment of their tuition fee.
+Should there be a change in the student's status following completion of enrolment and registration which results in a change in their tuition fee, then the student is liable for the revised tuition fee.
+The following sections provide details of the options available to students, with regard to the payment of their tuition fee.

+4.2 Initial Payment

-Amounts due at enrolment and registration must be paid, in order to complete the enrolment and registration process.
-This includes a non-refundable payment of 25% of the calculated tuition fee.
-Instalments due on future dates must be paid, in accordance with the agreed payment plan (eg Direct Debit) whether or not an invoice is raised.
-The requirement for a non-refundable payment also applies to sponsors.
+Amounts due at enrolment and registration must be paid in order to complete the enrolment and registration process.
+This includes an initial payment of 25% of the calculated tuition fee.
+The initial payment is non-refundable unless the applicant or student cancels their contract with the University in accordance with clause 33 of the Terms and Conditions for 2021 Entry (available at www.qub.ac.uk/Study/TermsandConditions/)

+4.3 Payment of Tuition Fees

+Future instalments of tuition fees must be paid in accordance with the agreed payment plan (eg Direct Debit) whether or not an invoice is raised